 The first public library in the Florida Keys opened in Key West in 1853.
 Today, Monroe County Public Library serves more than 350,000 adults and youth, via five locations, from Key Largo to Key West.
-We strive to meet the growing and changing literacy needs of our patrons.
-We provide access to residents and visitors alike, and without discrimination of any kind.
+We strive to meet the changing access and literacy needs of residents and visitors alike, without discrimination of any kind.
 Our policies are informed by the Monroe County Library Advisory Board, the American Library Association’s Code of Ethics/Library Bill of Rights, and feedback from our patrons.
 We hope you’ll feel free to contact us.
 We are grateful for the support of our friends groups throughout the Florida Keys.

 Library Advisory Board

 Learn more about our County-appointed advisory committee and their meetings.More Info